mlisovyi/easy-key-plotter/README.md

 ### 0.0.1

-Initial release plotting a dummy list of values and shipping the python code together with the extension.
+Initial release passing over the selection to a user-defined function.